Ginga1402/pyLoggerX-Your-Python-Logger/Readme.md

 # 📜 pyLoggerX - Your Python Logger

-## 🔧 A high-performance, structured, and extensible Python logging library for modern applications.
+## 🔧 A high-performance, structured, and extensible Python logger for modern applications.

 ---